cossacklabs/product-docs/acra/configuring-maintaining/controls-configuration-on-acraserver/_index.md

 * [SIEM/SOC integration](/acra/security-controls/security-logging-and-events/siem-soc-integration/)

-  Export logs and security events as file or direct a stream into your SIEM/SOC software.
+  Exporting logs and security events as file or by direct streaming into your SIEM/SOC software.

 * [SQL firewall](/acra/security-controls/sql-firewall/) (aka AcraCensor)